 Curse That Cures: While being dead isn't exactly a picnic what with the gradual decomposition the dead suffer, it has its upsides.
 Mainly that any pains felt in life are completely gone.
-Mayhew, who died of a coughing related illness, actually was fairly happy at the turnaround.
+Mayhew, who died of a coughing related illness (probably lung cancer or lung fibrosis, judging from his near-constant pipe-smoking), actually was fairly happy at the turnaround.

 Victor: Mayhew!
 How nice to see... [notices he's dead] I'm so sorry.